fangyuanmistro/fangyuanchang/projects.md

 #### Research Assistant Projects

-- Collaboration Technology Design for Human-pet Interaction
+- Collaboration Technology Design for Human-Pet Interaction
-- Immersive Experience Design through Multimodal Stimuli in Human-robot Interaction
+- Immersive Experience Design through Multimodal Stimuli in Human-Robot Interaction
 - Virtual Reality Education Technology for Smart Museums
 - - ... any other projects that align with my research interests :)